Pediatric Sleep Center

 - restless leg syndrome

-Our Pediatric Sleep Center is part of Winthrop-University Hospital’s Sleep Medicine that specializes in diagnosing, evaluating, treating and managing sleep disorders in all age groups.
+Our Pediatric Sleep Center is part of NYU Winthrop Hospital’s Sleep Medicine that specializes in diagnosing, evaluating, treating and managing sleep disorders in all age groups.

 Our highly trained and experienced staff includes physicians Board Certified in Sleep Medicine and registered polysomnographic technologists, who utilize the most sophisticated technology to evaluate and monitor children with sleep-related problems.